nithishakumar/Arriving-At-Leetcode-soln/Arrays/Count Pairs Whose Sum is Divisible by K/README.md

 The Two-sum approach is the first thing I think of.
 We know how to find pairs with sum = K.

-### An important thing to notice is that pairs with sum divisible by K will have remainders that add up to K and 0.
+### An important thing to notice is that pairs with sum divisible by K will have remainders that add up to K or 0.

 Now, we can store the number of elements along with their % K value in an unordered map.